 My experience with fee based or Certified Financial Planners I have interviewed is that they have never been taught to use paid-up-addition and term riders to make a whole life policy both affordable and flexible.
 They also have never been taught how to create a banking system utilizing Whole Life policies.

-I'll be sitting for the CFP exam soon and the oversight in the coursework regarding life insurance planning is quite telling.
-A properly structured whole life contract not only provides an increasing permanent death benefit but a liquid, tax-favored savings account, too.
-This is not the same type of policy that is commonly misunderstood and generically sold by the financial planning industry.
+Having been thru the CFP curriculum with the American College the oversight in the coursework regarding life insurance planning is quite telling.
+A properly structured whole life contract not only provides an increasing permanent death benefit but an accessible, tax-favored savings account in the form of available cash values, too.
+This type of IBC designed Whole Life is not the same type of policy that is commonly misunderstood and generically sold by the financial planning industry.

 Bottom line, people will always stand to benefit from having a savings account and no widow or beneficiary will ever turn away an income tax-free transfer of wealth.
 If your budget has room to put away money for a rainy day and you would like to have that money work for you without exposing it to risk of loss and future taxes, it'll interest you to see how you can expand the life insurance protection you provide to your loved ones by using the same dollars you'd otherwise put in a bank at a lower rate of return, or possibly at risk of loss in the stock market.

-For a private consultation, please call me at (925)385-6639 or email me at John@JLMws.com.
-So to answer the question at the top: Term or Whole Life?
-I usually do a blend of both.
+For a private consultation, you contact me here: www.IBC.guru.
+And to answer the question at the top: Term or Whole Life?
+It can be a blend of both.